-CI narter of Business Conduct Important issues (Materiality) Value for a sustainable future Initiatives to create value for a sustainable future Indicators Goals Fiscal year to be achieved FY2023.3 results Contribution to SDGs IV Respecting human rights Supply chain management GRI Standards: 308-1 414-1 Build a responsible supply chain Appropriate new supplier ratio 100% 2024.3 100% 5 mm 5 mm 11 mm 5 mm 11 mm V Complying with laws and regulations Compliance GRI Standards: 307-1 418-1 419-1 Building Promote the Group's compliance Number of serious violations of laws and regulations Continued zero serious violations 2024.3 Zero serious violations of laws and regulations 5 and Employee engagement foundations that support the realization of value for Create a workplace where employees can feel a sense of fulfillment Attitude survey (Loyalty Score) Maintained and improved employee engagement 2031.3 Four comprehensive indicators remained at appropriate levels environmen Supports employees' Providing a work environment that supports environment that a sustainable future Annual average hours of training per employee Implementation of human resource development and work environment improvement 2031.3 26.3 hours/person Hours of e-Learning courses were taken1: 5.83 hours1/person 5 mm © 8 moreoration 1 mm Diversity and inclusion GRI Standards: 405-1 Promote diversity and inclusion Percentage of female executives/Percentage of female Directors2 Percentage of women in members newly promoted to middle management positions Percentage of women in new recruits for career-track positions 20% or more for each category 30% or more Continue 30% or more 2031.3 13.3%/ 10.0% 14.3% 28.1%
+C Charter of Business Conduct Important issues (Materiality) Value for a sustainable future Initiatives to create value for a sustainable future Indicators Goals Fiscal year to be achieved FY2023.3 results Contribution to SDGs IV Respecting human rights Supply chain management GRI Standards: 308-1 414-1 Build a responsible supply chain Appropriate new supplier ratio 100% 2024.3 100% 5 man 8 mm ara an V Complying with laws and regulations Compliance GRI Standards: 307-1 418-1 419-1 Building Promote the Group's compliance Number of serious violations of laws and regulations Continued zero serious violations 2024.3 Zero serious violations of laws and regulations 5 sees 8 sections Employee engagement foundations that support the realization of value for a sustainable future that support the realization of Attitude survey (Loyalty Score) Maintained and improved employee engagement 2031.3 Four comprehensive indicators remained at appropriate levels VI Providing a work environment that supports Development of employee skills GRI Standards: a sustainable where employees can Annual average hours of training per employee Implementation of human resource development and work environment improvement 2031.3 26.3 hours/person Hours of e-Learning courses were taken1: 5.83 hours1/person 5 mm 8 mm on on on on on one of the one of t employees' personal growth Diversity and inclusion GRI Standards: 405-1 Promote diversity and inclusion Percentage of female executives/Percentage of female Directors2 Percentage of women in members newly promoted to middle management positions Percentage of women in new recruits for career-track positions 1 20% or more for each category 2 30% or more 3 Continue 30% or more 2031.3 1 13.3%/ 10.0% 2 14.3% 3 28.1%

-\1 Includes some temporary employees and part-time workers.
-Covers e-learning programs on safety, information security, environment, digital transformation, etc. \2 Target for percentage of female Directors newly set in March 2023
+^{1} Includes some temporary employees and part-time workers.
+Covers e-learning programs on safety, information security, environment, digital transformation, etc. 2 Target for percentage of female Directors newly set in March 2023